This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 You can see that it’s a little more complex than traditional sites, because it involves two servers – one for the frontend and another for the backend.

 However, it’s not a necessity.
-You can also run Next.js on your local machine as a simple static site generator (with content written in Markdown files instead of storing in a backend database).
+You can also run Next.js on your local machine as a simple static site generator (with content written in Markdown files instead of storing them in a backend database).

 But in my opinion, using Next.js for such a simple purpose is an overkill.
 Because you are not using the power of server side rendering or incremental static regeneration.
 You could easily get away with something simpler, like Jekyll or Hugo.